×

 When we asked people living in Puerto Bolivar about club and activities where newcomers can meet others, they responded:

 "Expats in Puerto Bolivar often join local sports clubs, language exchange groups, and cultural societies to meet new people and immerse themselves in the local culture.
 They may also participate in community service projects or volunteer at local schools or non-profit organizations, which can be a rewarding way to connect with the community.
 In addition to joining clubs and participating in activities, expats often meet people through social events and gatherings.
 These can range from informal get-togethers at local bars or restaurants, to more organized events like festivals, concerts, or art exhibitions.
 Another popular way for expats to meet people is by taking classes or workshops.
 This could be anything from cooking classes, where they can learn about local cuisine, to dance classes, where they can learn traditional Ecuadorian dances.
 Networking is also a common way for expats to meet people.
 This can be done through professional networking events, or by simply striking up conversations with locals at cafes, markets, or other public places.
 Finally, many expats find that joining online communities and forums can be a helpful way to connect with others in the same situation.
-These online platforms often provide valuable advice and support, as well as opportunities to meet up in person," said one expat who made the move to Puerto Bolivar.
+These online platforms often provide valuable advice and support, as well as opportunities to meet up in person," remarked one expat living in Puerto Bolivar, Ecuador.

 What should I bring when moving to Puerto Bolivar?